 A significant set of drivers, that were catalysts for the digital transformation of the enterprise, also acted as enablers for a new paradigm in corporate learning – LXPs.
 Those drivers included:

-According to data consumption statistics compiled by Hootsuite and We Are Social in their Digital 2021 October Global Statshot Report, the number of mobile users had swelled to 5.19 billion users globally (+ 2.4% during 2019), which lead to a corresponding upsurge in mobile data consumption.
+According to data consumption statistics compiled by Hootsuite and We Are Social in their Digital 2021 October Global Statshot Report, the number of mobile users had swelled to 5.29 billion users globally (+ 1.9% during 2021).